-\section{Statistics of thermodynamic observables}
+\subsection{Statistics of thermodynamic observables}

-\seclab{thermoobs} The instantaneous nature of the temperature quench $\beta\to\bq$ at $t=0$ leads to expressions for observables such as $\msc{Q}$ and $\Sigma$ in terms of differences of state functions, i.e., $-\bq\msc{E}$ and $V-\bq\msc{F}$ in \eqnref{heat} and \eqnref{entropy}, respectively, evaluated at $(m,t)$ and $(m',0)$.
-As such, $\msc{Q}$ and $\Sigma$ depend only on the initial and final states, $m'$ and $m$, and on time $t$, but are otherwise independent of the specific path $m(t)$ taken by the dynamics.
-For observables of this kind, it turns out convenient to use generating functions to compute their probability distributions.
+Because of the instantaneous nature of the temperature quench $\beta\to\bq$ at $t=0$, the observables $\msc{Q}$ and $\Sigma$ can be written as differences of state functions.
+More precisely, $\msc{Q}$ and $\Sigma$ in \eqnref{heat} and \eqnref{entropy} are differences of $-\bq\msc{E}$ and $V-\bq\msc{F}$, respectively, evaluated at $(m,t)$ and $(m',0)$.
+Observables of this kind depend only on the initial and final states, $m'$ and $m$, and on time $t$, but are otherwise independent of the specific path $m(s)_{0\leq s\leq t}$ taken by the dynamics.

-Based on this idea, we now develop a general theory the large-deviation statistics of such observables that applies to systems subject to quenches of the temperature or of another external parameters.
+Based on this observation, we now develop a general theory for the large-deviation statistics of such observables that applies to systems subject to quenches of the temperature or of other external parameters.
 This includes, but is not limited to, the thermodynamic observables $\msc{Q}$ and $\Sigma$.